winwin1808/Score-quizzes-through-pictures/README.md

 ## **Libraries used in the code file:**

-import cv2/
+1. import cv2
-import pandas as pd/
+2. import pandas as pd
-import glob/
+3. import glob
-import imutils,
+4. import imutils
-import numpy as np,
+5. import numpy as np
-import os.path,
+6. import os.path